Noemidiaz/pands-weekly-task/README.md

 ## Contribute

-You can submit a pull request regarding my code if you discover an error or if It shoul be updated.
+You can submit a pull request regarding my code if you discover an error or if It should be updated.

 ## Author